apache/skywalking/docs/en/How-to-build.md

 	</executions>
 </plugin>
 ```
-   Second：Support for multi source directory, but eclipse's M2e plug-in does not support execution's solution configuration.
+and second：Support for multi source directory, but eclipse's M2e plug-in does not support execution's solution configuration.
 ```
 <pluginManagement>
     <plugins>